trickerer01/Ruxx/README.md

     - **by size** ‒ sort by file size (you'll have to provide a threshold, in Megabytes).
 You can use multiple thesholds, separated by space, in any order: `0.5 10 3.0 5.00`
     - **by score** ‒ sort by post score.
 Make sure that selected files include score in their names or this won't work.
 You can use multiple thesholds, separated by space, in any order: `100 250 50 500`
 - **Help -> Tags** ‒ a quick list of tag types and how to use them (for selected module)
 - **Tags checking** ‒ there is a small button near the **Tags** field.
 When pressed, Ruxx will try to quickly check if this search yields any results, so this won't work with tags which cannot be passed to website's search engine directly (`AND` group, `OR` groups with meta tags, etc.).
 As a result the **Tags** field will briefly flash green / red.
 Additionally, if successful, a window will appear showing the number of results found.
-Note that this number my be not equal to the files count you'll get downloaded, as date filters, file type filters and related posts filter do not apply during this quick check; when using `favorited_by:X` special meta tag negative tags also do not apply (except for RN module where it's supported natively)
+Note that this number my be not equal to the files count you'll get downloaded, as date filters, file type filters and related posts filter do not apply during this quick check; when using `favorited_by:X` or `pool:X` special meta tags negative tags also do not apply (except for RN module `favorited_by` tag where it's supported natively)

 ### Tags syntax
 Ruxx normally allows most symbols for tags search, there are some specifics though: